oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 However, there are some resource limits that will need to be increased in order to deploy the Oracle Enterprise Landing Zone.
 Below is a table listing the Terraform OCI resource names and numbers deployed, please check the resources and limits and ensure your tenancy has sufficient limts before deploying the Oracle Enterprise Landing Zone:

-**Note:** Specified Compartment also refers to Environment.
-So if the table lists limit 2 for sepecified compartment that means that limit 2 is for one environment and since LZ deployment is with 2 environments that means the limit should be doubled. eg.: oci_monitoring_alarm: 68 should be 2*68 = 136
+**Note: Specified Compartment in the below table also refers to Environment.** So if the table lists limit 2 for sepecified compartment that means that limit 2 is for one environment and since LZ deployment is with 2 environments that means the limit should be doubled. eg.: oci_monitoring_alarm: 68 should be 2*68 = 136

 | OCI Defination | OCI Terraform Resource Name | Count |
 | :------:       |          :------:           | ----: |